tseccull/motes/instrument_io/instrument_io_instructions.md

 #### Data Frame
 The first item returned by the harvester function is a 2D `numpy.ndarray` containing the 2D spectroscopic data frame.
-This must be retrieved as shown above from the correct HDU in the list of HDUs provided to the harvester function.
 To find the correct data frame check the data with astropy as shown above, or use [SAOImageDS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home) to open all the files image extensions at once by going to `File > Open as > Multiple Extension Frames...` and then select your data file in the file browser.
+Once you've located the data frame in the input file, you can program the harvester function to retrieve it from the list of HDUs as shown above.

 It is expected that the data provided to MOTES has already been reduced to a certain extent.
 Critically, MOTES cannot extract a reliable 1D